fwojcik/smhasher3/results/README.md

 | [donothingOAAT-32](donothingOAAT-32.txt) | 32 | 245 | 246 |  45.23 |   3.39|
 | [donothingOAAT-128](donothingOAAT-128.txt) | 128 | 245 | 246 |  45.24 |   3.39|

-All results were generated using: SMHasher3 beta2-1c3798dc
+All results were generated using: SMHasher3 beta2-1c3798dc or beta2-3-196d29e7

 [\*\*]: this result had >= 1% std. deviation in >=25% of tests, and so may not be reliable